Skip to main content

 Step 1.
 Check the log file uploaded to Object Storage

-Upload sample log file
+Example log file upload

 Step 2.
-Create Data Catalog Resource
+Create Data Catalog resource

 Namehands_on